 KLP Boligkreditt AS is part of the financing structure of the KLP Banken Group.

-Norwegian society is experiencing turbulent times with considerable macroeconomic uncertainty, and this also affects households.
-High inflation and higher interest rates on people's personal finances are particularly noticeable.
-KLP Banken AS's members, who are mainly public employees and their households, are more shielded than other groups from risk associated with their working conditions as employees in municipalities and health enterprises.
-KLP Banken AS therefore assumes that its growth ambitions can be sustained and that the risk of defaults and losses will continue to be limited in the future.
+Norwegian society is experiencing turbulent times with great macroeconomic uncertainty, and this also affects households.
+In particular, high inflation and increased interest rates are affecting people's private finances.
+KLP Banken AS's members, who are mainly public-sector employees and their households, are more shielded than other groups against risks associated with their employment conditions as employees in municipalities and health enterprises.
+KLP Banken therefore assumes that the risk of default and loss will be limited in the future too.